Skip to content

 Codex's codex doctor (CLI 0.131.0, 2026-05-18) groups its report into Environment, Configuration, Updates, Connectivity, and Background Server sections, with a Notes block promoting anomalies such as available updates and optional-MCP issues (Codex changelog; openai/codex PR #22336).
 Claude Code's /doctor runs "an automated check of your installation, settings, MCP servers, and context usage" in one pass (Claude Code troubleshooting).

-The load-bearing property is that the diagnostics must run even when the harness itself will not start.
+The diagnostics must run even when the harness itself will not start.
 Claude Code makes this explicit: "If claude won't start at all, run claude doctor from your shell instead" (Claude Code troubleshooting).
-A diagnostics path that only runs inside a healthy session cannot diagnose the unhealthy ones, so the doctor is a standalone, shell-invocable command with minimal dependency on the runtime it inspects.
+A diagnostics path that only runs inside a healthy session cannot diagnose the unhealthy ones.
+So the doctor is a standalone, shell-invocable command.
+It depends as little as possible on the runtime it inspects.

-Preflight diagnostics work because they relocate failure detection from deep inside a long, expensive, opaque run to a cheap, deterministic, up-front check with operator-actionable output.
-A misconfigured environment that surfaces mid-run appears as a confusing tool error many steps in — after context and tokens are spent, with the fault entangled in the agent's reasoning.
-A doctor command collapses the entire environment-validity question into one pass whose output names the broken precondition and how to fix it.
-Codex pairs a grouped report with a Notes block that surfaces anomalies first (openai/codex PR #22336); the same lever drives brew doctor / flutter doctor, where deterministic precondition validation is cheaper and more legible than diagnosing the fault from its downstream symptom (Flutter troubleshoot install).
+Preflight diagnostics work because they move failure detection earlier.
+They replace a confusing failure deep inside a long, expensive run with a cheap, deterministic, up-front check that names the problem.
+A misconfigured environment that surfaces mid-run appears as a confusing tool error many steps in.
+By then context and tokens are spent, and the fault is tangled up in the agent's reasoning.
+A doctor command collapses the whole environment-validity question into one pass.
+Its output names the broken precondition and how to fix it.
+Codex pairs a grouped report with a Notes block that surfaces anomalies first (openai/codex PR #22336).
+The same idea powers brew doctor and flutter doctor, where deterministic precondition validation is cheaper and clearer than diagnosing the fault from its downstream symptom (Flutter troubleshoot install).

-• Superficial checks mask real failure — a doctor that reports "MCP reachable, auth valid, config parses" while the server returns garbage, the token lacks the needed scope, or the config is valid-but-wrong gives a false green light that suppresses the suspicion which would otherwise drive investigation.
+• Superficial checks mask real failure: a doctor that reports "MCP reachable, auth valid, config parses" can still miss a server that returns garbage, a token that lacks the needed scope, or a config that is valid but wrong.
+That false green light suppresses the suspicion that would otherwise drive investigation.
 The Kubernetes security audit named this directly: a superficial health check provides a false sense of safety (kubernetes/kubernetes #81141, TOB-K8S-009).

-• Diagnostic-context divergence — the doctor validates the operator's local shell while the agent actually runs in a cloud sandbox, CI runner, or container with different env, secrets, and network reach.
-A green local report gives false confidence about a different runtime; Flutter's own tooling shows the analogue, where flutter doctor reports differently from terminal versus editor extension (flutter/flutter #28084).
+• Diagnostic-context divergence: the doctor validates the operator's local shell, but the agent runs in a cloud sandbox, CI runner, or container with different environment, secrets, and network reach.
+A green local report gives false confidence about a different runtime.
+Flutter's own tooling shows the same problem, where flutter doctor reports differently from the terminal versus the editor extension (flutter/flutter #28084).

-• Check-set staleness — when the harness adds a new required tool or config key but the doctor's check list is not updated, the command passes while the real prerequisite is missing, so the diagnostics drift behind the runtime they claim to validate.
+• Check-set staleness: when the harness adds a new required tool or config key but the doctor's check list is not updated, the command passes while the real prerequisite is missing.
+The diagnostics drift behind the runtime they claim to validate.

-• Stable solo setups — on a fixed local install where auth and MCP rarely change, the preflight step never finds anything and adds latency with no payoff.
-The amortisation that justifies it — catching drift before a long autonomous run — never accrues.
+• Stable solo setups: on a fixed local install where auth and MCP rarely change, the preflight step never finds anything and adds latency with no payoff.
+The benefit that justifies it, catching drift before a long autonomous run, never accrues.

 Key Takeaways